 Fellowships: In the Fellowship component, performance auditors come to Canada for nine months.
 The Fellows join audit teams at Canadian legislative audit offices, participate in professional development courses, and write a plan for a performance audit to be carried out at their SAI.
 Read more

-Leaderships: Leadership participants complete short study missions to Canada and develop a project that they will implement at home, focusing on a specific area of strategic need, such as multi-year audit planning or quality control and assurance.
-For each Leadership study mission, we design a tailored program of meetings with Canadian experts, visits to audit offices and other institutions, and mentoring and support from our staff and Associates.
+Leaders Programs: Participants complete short study missions to Canada and develop a project that they will implement at home, focusing on a specific area of strategic need, such as multi-year audit planning or quality control and assurance.
+For each study mission, we design a tailored program of meetings with Canadian experts, visits to audit offices and other institutions, and mentoring and support from our staff and Associates.
 Read more

 Courses and methodology for SAIs: The program draws on the Foundation’s professional training materials and methodology and adapts our training to meet the SAIs’ unique needs.
 Topics covered include, but are not limited to, performance auditing (fundamentals and advanced levels), environmental auditing, auditing gender equality, evidence gathering and analysis, and effective report writing, as well as stakeholder communications and working effectively with oversight committees.
 Partners from Canadian audit offices frequently co-facilitate courses and contribute to the development of our methodology resources.
 Where appropriate, we also collaborate with the INTOSAI regional organizations to deliver training.